By Gara Hoke Lacy, Family Law Attorney

 The point of the holiday is the opportunity to spend time with family and friends, enjoying one another and embracing a shared experience.
 Holidays are not celebrations when they are combative and angst-ridden.
 Fight your battles another day.
 For today, put your residual feelings aside and put the children first.

 In addition, apprehension over family finances during this time of year is not unusual.
-Child support commitments in addition to family gift-giving can impair many families’ finances.
+Child support commitments and family gift-giving can impair many families’ finances.
 Be wary of the desire to compete with the other household.
-Teaching the children the importance of the holiday at hand takes precedence over the desire to out-do the other household.
+Teaching the children the importance of the holiday at hand takes precedence over the desire to outdo the other household.
 Consider it an opportunity to practice the adage, “Your children need your presence more than your presents.”

 After all, parenting is not a popularity contest.
 Therefore, attempt to collaborate with the other household instead of competing.